 As a donor-supported community foundation and a catalyst for change, we support transformative philanthropy, programs, and individuals in the Northwest that help people find joy and strength in who they are and where they are—in urban, rural, and remote communities.

-Contact Caitlin to learn more about Pride Foundation’s work in Montana and to find out how you can get involved.
+Contact Kim to learn more about Pride Foundation’s work in Montana and to find out how you can get involved.
 Be sure to sign up for Pride Foundation’s monthly eNewsletter to learn more about our supporters, grantees, and scholars.
-You can also read all of Caitlin’s Montana stories online.
+You can also read all of our Montana stories on our blog.